PRTG/QoSReflect/README.md

 Current Status: BETA
 A simple Python Script that just bounces all incoming UDP Packets which can be used as endpoint for PRTG's QoS Roundtrip Sensor.
 At the moment this works only from a machine a MiniProbe is announced from.
+From the upcoming Preview version of PRTG it will be possible to define custom targets for QoS RTT sensors.

 Prerequisites